-Knowing the difference can help you to protect your financial health.
+Knowing the difference between a hard and soft credit check can help you fully understand how to protect your credit score.

 You may have heard your credit score can take a hit when your credit report is “pulled.”

 Well, it’s true.
 Having someone “pull” your credit report can ultimately hurt your financial health, and that can make it harder to secure a loan or line of credit.